Noroff-FEU-Assignments/project-exam-2-esmir-ras/README.md

     Run the command npm install to install the necessary dependencies.
     Run the command npm run dev to start the development server.

 Once the server is running, you can access the app in your web browser by navigating to localhost.
-From there, you can sign up and create a new user, or use the test user credentials I've been using: email - asd@stud.noroff.no, password - asdfasdfasdf.
+From there, you can sign up and create a new user with @stud.noroff.no email, or use the test user credentials I've been using: email - asd@stud.noroff.no, password - asdfasdfasdf.